microsoft/yardl/docs/docs.md

 ### Arrays

-The `!array` tag denotes multidimensional arrays.
-They can have a fixed size:
+The `!array` tag denotes a multidimensional array.
+They can be of a fixed size:

 ```yaml
 MyRec: !record